 Organised by Sustainable Finance Ireland.

-Organised in association with UN-convened SIF, the IAA and the Society of Actuaries in Ireland.
+Organised in association with the UN-convened Sustainable Insurance Forum (SIF), the International Actuarial Association (IAA) and the Society of Actuaries in Ireland.

 Organised in association with the FSI.

 Introducing the Nature Trust, the not-for-profit offering nature-based solutions of the highest standard and setting a new benchmark for sustainable investment in Ireland.
 This new initiative has started the ambitious journey of planting native woodlands at scale in communities across Ireland through partnership with business.
 This discussion will explore the challenges and opportunities for ESG investment in tackling the climate and biodiversity crisis, and avenues for taking the action which is urgently needed.

 Discussion moderated by Helen Carroll.

 Investors, customers, employees and financial institutions are increasingly using ESG data to inform themselves about a company’s environmental and social activities.
 A lack of standardisation means this information is often incoherent, inconsistent or not comparable.
 This session will examine the recent key developments in sustainability reporting, the global trend to make sustainability reporting mandatory for more entities as well as the calls for common reporting standards to ensure sustainability information reported by companies is comparable and sufficient.
 You will also hear from industry experts who have adopted sustainability reporting within their businesses and they will share how they are informing stakeholders about their sustainability activities.